Textile Print Design

 Dress making pins

-On the first day some white cotton will be provided but please bring additional fabric that you would like to print onto (advice about fabrics will be given during the course).
-The more fabric you bring the more printing you can do! e.g silk, cotton, synthetic fabric (flat surfaces, not stretchy, and not calico)
+Some white cotton will be provided but you are welcome to bring additional fabric that you would like to print onto (advice about fabrics will be given during the course).
+The more fabric you bring the more printing you can do!
+Natural fibres will work best; e.g silk, cotton, linen (flat surfaces, not stretchy, and not calico)

 Garments to print on